 If for any reason you are unable to participate remotely, via the Zoom platform, you must file a letter with the Clerk explaining why you are unable to appear remotely.
 This letter must be filed with the Clerk at least three business days prior to the date of your hearing.

 All motions to dismiss and any proof of compliance shall be filed with the Clerk no later than three (3) business days prior to the scheduled hearing.
 At the time of the remote pretrial hearing, it shall be the responsibility of the attorney/defendant to advise the Court that a motion to dismiss and/or proof of compliance has been filed.
 Any evidence that you want to show the Court at the time of your remote hearing must scanned into your device so that you can share the document(s) with the Court at the time of your remote hearing if you are making a video appearance.
-If you are only appearing by phone and you wish to submit evidence/documents for the Court to consider, you must file that evidence with the Clerk at least three days prior to your telephonic appearance.
+If you are only appearing by telephone and you wish to submit evidence/documents for the Court to consider, you must file that evidence with the Clerk at least three days prior to your telephonic appearance.
+You may also e-file your evidence with the portal.
+To learn more about e-filing, go to Self-represented Filers page.

 Technical Requirements To Appear Remotely